-We will begin with a contagion on an Erd\H{o}s-R\'{e}nyi \cite{erdHos1960evolution} random network $G(N, \rho) = (V,E)$ where $\rho=0.05$ and $N=500$.
+We will begin with cascades on Erd\H{o}s-R\'{e}nyi \cite{erdHos1960evolution} random networks $G(N, \rho) = (V,E)$ where $\rho=0.05$ and $N=500$.
 Note that $\rho$ is not the chance of simple contagion, $p$, but the chance that two agents connect in the random graph.
 This graph type was chosen as a baseline to compare others to, as is standard in network science.
-Results of the simple and complex contagions are shown below in Fig. \ref{fig:er-simple-complex}.
+Results of the simple and proportional threshold cascades are shown in \nameref{s23-simple-threshold-er}.

-Results from the simple contagion experiments show that in each message set condition, the belief strength being spread pervaded the entire network in all cases.
+Results from the simple cascade experiments show that in each message set condition, the belief strength being spread pervaded the entire network in all cases.
 Moreover, the strength of beliefs broadcast were adopted by the population very quickly.
-In the case of complex contagion, the initial distributions of belief strengths did not change in any message set condition.
-This is likely due to the fact that in an ER random graph, nodes are likely to have a uniform distribution of neighbors (which, for seven values of $B$, would yield a 0.143 ratio for each $b$), so the complex contagion threshold of $0.35$ could not be reached given any message's $b$ value.
+In the case of proportional threshold cascades, the initial distributions of belief strengths did not change in any message set condition.

-Cognitive contagion on the ER graphs yielded markedly different results.
+Cognitive cascades on the ER graphs yielded markedly different results.
 As depicted in Fig. \ref{fig:er-cognitive}, both the \emph{single} and \emph{split} message sets were only able to sway agents that started with $b=6$, $b=5$, or $b=4$, with what appears to be a few $b=3$ agents persuaded.
 Importantly, no agents were swayed after the messaging change in the \emph{split} condition.
 The \emph{gradual} message set is the only that was able to sway all agents over to $b=0$.